grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 The author begins by addressing the fact that the pandemic has led to a high number of threads dominated by a negative attitude towards nurses.
 Then the necessity of nurses in terms of work capacity and knowledge is emphasized.
 Further, the post appeals to personal experience; people who have been hospitalized should be aware of this.
 The post ends with a question.
 Are the negative attitudes displayed a result of the discussants in 4chan being "real life incels" or is it due to "Chinese shills"?
 The term incel is short for "involuntary celibates" and refers to an online subculture of men who consider themselves unable to establish romantic and sexual relationships despite a desire to do so.
 Importantly, incels blame women for their involuntary celibate.[^5]  This is a clear reference to the misogynist dimension of the nurse hatred displayed on 4chan.

-A "shill" is defined as someone who helps a person persuade other people to do something.[^6] There has been online discussion on the so-called "Chinese shills", where it is suggested that the Chinese government pays both American and Chinese citizens to spread pro-Chinese and anti-American propaganda.[^7] The term gained a new meaning with the Covid-19 outbreak.
-There are online communities committed to reveal various government's alleged attempts to obscure and downplay the amount of cases in China and on a global scale.[^8] The post seems to imply that the skepticism and hatred towards nurses may be fueled by forces trying to ridicule and diminish the current global health crisis.
+A "shill" is defined as someone who helps a person persuade other people to do something.
+There has been online discussion on the so-called "Chinese shills", where it is suggested that the Chinese government pays both American and Chinese citizens to spread pro-Chinese and anti-American propaganda.[^6] The term gained a new meaning with the Covid-19 outbreak.
+There are online communities committed to reveal various government's alleged attempts to obscure and downplay the amount of cases in China and on a global scale.[^7] The post seems to imply that the skepticism and hatred towards nurses may be fueled by forces trying to ridicule and diminish the current global health crisis.

 ###### Overview of comments in thread

 The post described above is atypically positive and mostly constructive, and the comments are thus more varied than in other nurse related threads.
 One of the first comments (comc2) states the following: "Nurses and doctors are unironically heroes right now.
 Risking their lives to save other lives.
 Definition of heroism."
 A further comments admits to the importance of nurses but underlines that nurses are essentially motivated by the need for attention (comc5), whereas yet another post claims "Nurses should die in a fire" due to their selfishness and uselessness (comc34).

 The last comment printed in its totality in the notebook reads as follows: "There’s constant demand for nurses because our societies are constantly growing fatter, older, and sicker.
 Once the boomers die off and wine aunts an hero demand for nurses will collapse" (comc35).
 In this comment the celebration of nurses is explained exclusively by a society in decay; obesity, age, and increasing health issues.
-The term "boomers" is inspired by the term baby boomers and refers to middle aged or older people who do not understand the mindset of the so-called "generation Z".[^9] The wine aunts may refer to the generation before, feeding into the narrative of a sick society, here on the example of elders and alcoholism.
+The term "boomers" is inspired by the term baby boomers and refers to middle aged or older people who do not understand the mindset of the so-called "generation Z".[^8] The wine aunts may refer to the generation before, feeding into the narrative of a sick society, here on the example of elders and alcoholism.
 The prophecy seems to be that once these people are dead society will revitalize and the demand for nurses will decrease, which will lead to collapse of the heroic nurse figure.
 In other words, the celebration of nurses as heroes is considered a consequence of a sick society.

 ----